dewiniaid/FactorioModDeveloperTools/README.md

 The entity information panel shows information on your currently selected entity, and the item information panel shows information on your current cursor stack.

+### 0.1.5 (2020-01-31)
+ * Add a speculative fix for a case where GUI frames might not exist when they should, causing a crash.
+   - This may cause the GUI frame to display in the wrong order, which can be fixed by toggling them off and back on again.

 ### 0.1.4 (2019-02-27)
  * Add new entity and item prototype flags.
  * Fix a flag being renamed in 0.17.2 that caused all entity flags to report `**Error**`